morgskav/Free_the_AI/README.md

 - Increase the value of linguistic education.
 - Open new career paths in AI implementation.
 - Showcase the strategic role of language expertise in shaping technology.

+>**"We embody communication – enhanced by AI that we shape and master with our expertise."**

 *Picture genrated with a variety of models from my menagerie*